 Here is how to rotate the screen on Windows:

-- In the window that opens, click on System and then click on Display in the section on the right side of the screen.
+- In the window that opens, click “System” and then “Display” in the section on the right side of the screen.

 - At the top of the screen, you will see numbered boxes representing the monitors connected to your computer.
-For this setup, we have an ultrawide monitor towards the right labeled 1.
+We have an ultrawide monitor towards the right labeled 1 for this setup.
 The left one is a widescreen labeled as 2.
 Here, we wish to change the orientation of the second monitor, which is highlighted in blue.
 You can skip this step if you wish to flip the screen on a laptop with no external displays.

 If the orientation option is gray and the keyboard shortcuts aren’t working, you may need to update the drivers for your graphics card.
 This should only happen if you’re using a fresh install of Windows.